Madeline8/shake-up-milestone-one/README.md

 **The Footer**  includes:
 - 'Shake Up' name and a short description.
-- Icon to download a menu
+- Icon to download a menu.
-- Opening Hours
+- Opening Hours.
 - Contact Details: Address of the place, phone number as well as email address.
 - Links to social media, that are also in the header.
 As this is a fictional shake bar, the links are taking the user to the main page of each of the social media platforms.